ekqt/ekqtblog/src/data/understanding-color-schemes.md

 }
 ```

-This is foundational to bulding a color scheme as CSS can keep all colors in the same hue family by adjusting the hsl saturation and lightness amounts WITHOUT changing the hue letting CSS handling the work, for example `calc(var(--brand-lightness) - 20%)`.
+This is foundational to building a color scheme as CSS can keep all colors in the same hue family by adjusting the hsl saturation and lightness amounts WITHOUT changing the hue letting CSS handling the work, for example `calc(var(--brand-lightness) - 20%)`.

 ## Light Theme

-Each color variant will be marked with its matching scheme (for light it will be appended with `-light`).
+Each color variant will be marked with its matching scheme (for light, it will be appended with `-light`).

 ### Brand